The "Lahm" (flesh) of the Pig

 We read that after the bones are created they are covered with ’lahm’.
 This indicates that the word ’lahm’ is used for everything that covers the bones and not just the meat.
 This would include meat, fat, tendons, cartilages veins and arteries and so on.
 It would thus be appropriate to understand the word ‘lahm’ to mean flesh.

-We also read tha everything we eat from the sea is classed under ’lahm’:
+We also read that everything we eat from the sea is classed under ’lahm’:

-[16:14] And He committed the sea to serve you; you eat from it tender ’lahm’, and extract jewelry which you wear.
+[16:14] And it is Him who ordained the sea so that you would eat tender lahm (flesh) from it and extract jewellery which you wear.

 Once again, sea food is not composed only of meat, it contains everything else like fish roe, skin, fish oil and so on.